San Diego Legion re-signed Tevita Tameilau for the 2024 Major League Rugby season. The 33-year-old back-row/lock (34 in January) is 6’4″ and 270 lbs.

 After leaving West Texas A&M, Tameilau moved back to the Bay Area and played rugby for San Francisco Golden Gate in the 2015 Pacific Rugby Premiership.
 Later that year, USA Rugby awarded Tameilau a scholarship to attend and play for Taranaki Rugby Academy, New Zealand for 6 weeks.
 The following season, Tameilau played for the Life West College Gladiators under head coach Adriann Ferris.

 Tameilau made his Eagles (#475) debut in the Americas Rugby Championship against Canada at Round Rock, Texas on February 13, 2016.
-Since then he has earned 15 test caps, starting 6 times.
-His most recent Eagles appearance was also against Uruguay on March 2, 2019.
+Since then he has earned 16 test caps.
 He was also named to the extended Rugby World Cup 2019 squad.

 Tameilau also played rugby professionally with the San Francisco Rush, the Newcastle Falcons, RC Narbonne, the Utah Warriors, Currie, and the Glasgow Warriors.